 - Arrangements to take the COMPASS tests can be made by calling the general office of the campus where you wish to take the tests.
 It is the applicant's responsibility to obtain the test results so that you are aware of what course work (if any) was recommended by your test scores.
 It is advisable that you take the COMPASS as soon as possible, to allow time to take the recommended course work prior to the selection deadline.
 Contact the program director/ advisor and/or enrollment manager for specific information about completion of developmental coursework

-- Completion of high school "College Prep Biology" or college "Introduction to Biology" with a letter grade of "C" or better.
+- Completion of high school biology or college biology (BSCI 10001 meets this requirement) with a letter grade of "C" or better.

-- Completion of Anatomy & Physiology I for Allied Health with a letter grade of "C" or better.
+- Completion of BCSI 11010 Anatomy and Physiology I for Allied Health successfully with a letter grade of "C" or better or be enrolled in this course during the summer semester to be eligible for the fall start.

-All volunteer hours must be completed by April 30, 2019
+All observation hours must be completed by April 30, 2019

 - Completion of Writing Sample.